georgs-tumans/golang-scraper-bot/README.md

 - A Telegram bot API key which means you must register a bot.
 Learn how to do it [here](https://core.telegram.org/bots#how-do-i-create-a-bot).
 - Docker installed (if you want to run this in a container)
 - GO installed (if you want to run it as a regular console app)
-- ngrok running for local development
+- ngrok running for local development (if using the webhooks approach)

 ## Use